 - Qualified biologists will brief all project personnel prior to participating in construction activities.
-At a minimum, the briefing will include a summary of the Proposed Action, a description of the federally listed species that may occur in the project area, and a summary of the measures that will be implemented to avoid or minimize the adverse effects on federally listed species within a projects' footprint. - Qualified biologists will conduct preactivity surveys at each project site for all project activities that may affect the federally listed species analyzed within the VSFB PBO. - Prior to conducting any project activities, a qualified biologist will clearly mark sensitive species habitats within the project site and the immediate area to prevent workers or equipment from adversely affecting species or habitats that are not expected to be damaged during the project. - When it is not practical to stage or operate project vehicles or equipment on paved or existing roadways and trails, vehicles and equipment will be staged and operated on nonnative vegetation to the maximum extent practicable. - Construction contractors will utilize the most suitable vehicle to minimize erosion potential and will adhere to delineated access routes. - Construction contractors will implement BMPs that are appropriate to the site and situation to reduce soil erosion, sedimentation, and adverse effects on water quality. - All trenches, holes, and pipeline routes will be covered at the conclusion of project activities to avoid the entrapment of animals.
+At a minimum, the briefing will include a summary of the Proposed Action, a description of the federally listed species that may occur in the project area, and a summary of the measures that will be implemented to avoid or minimize the adverse effects on federally listed species within a projects' footprint. - Qualified biologists will conduct preactivity surveys at each project site for all project activities and will move any wildlife species located in harm's way during construction to a designated relocation area. - Prior to conducting any project activities, a qualified biologist will clearly mark sensitive species habitats within the project site and the immediate area to prevent workers or equipment from adversely affecting species or habitats that are not expected to be damaged during the project. - When it is not practical to stage or operate project vehicles or equipment on paved or existing roadways and trails, vehicles and equipment will be staged and operated on nonnative vegetation to the maximum extent practicable. - Construction contractors will utilize the most suitable vehicle to minimize erosion potential and will adhere to delineated access routes. - Construction contractors will implement BMPs that are appropriate to the site and situation to reduce soil erosion, sedimentation, and adverse effects on water quality. - All trenches, holes, and pipeline routes will be covered at the conclusion of project activities to avoid the entrapment of animals.
 If a project lasts for more than one day, these areas will be covered or an escape route provided. - To the maximum extent feasible, the Proposed Action will be scheduled to avoid sensitive breeding/blooming seasons in habitat occupied by federally listed species.